kulo/head-north/README.md

-# Omega One - Unified Monorepo
+# Omega One - Development Cycle Dashboard

 This is the unified monorepo containing both the Omega frontend and backend services, previously maintained as separate repositories.